webpack --env prod

 }

-properties each contain a list of strings.
+The errors and warnings properties each contain a list of strings.
 Each string contains a message and stack trace:

 ../cases/parsing/browserify/index.js